airnow-dashboard/docker-compose/README.md

 Before using the AirNow Dashboard system, make sure you have the following prerequisites installed on your system:

 Docker Engine/Desktop: [Installation Guide](https://docs.docker.com/get-docker/)

-Docker Compose is included in the latest version of Docker Engine/Desktop, so no additional installation is needed!
+*Note: Docker Compose is included in the latest version of Docker Engine/Desktop, so no additional installation is needed!*

 ## Getting Started